murphyki/BitsAndBobs/vagrant_commands.md

 Then add the following line to Vagrantfile: config.omnibus.chef_version = :latest

-The next time 'vagrant up' is run the chef-client will be installed.
+Then run 'vagrant provision' and the chef-client will be installed.